-Cultivating qualified, dynamic and invested nonprofit boards
+Cultivating qualified, dynamic and invested nonprofit Boards in the DC, Maryland, and Virginia region

 For nonprofit organizations